-At Arden University, we pride ourselves on the student support services we offer.
-After all, a solid support system is the key to success, providing you with all the help and guidance you’ll need throughout your university journey.
-Whether it’s financial support for students or general advice for students, we’re here to help at every stage of your degree.
+At Arden University, we pride ourselves on the comprehensive student support services we offer.
+After all, a solid support system is the key to success, providing you with all the help and guidance you need to succeed at university.
+Whatever type of support you’re after, whether it’s academic, financial, personal, or just a matter of general advice, we’re here to help at every stage of your degree.

 So, when will you start receiving student support?
-Our student support team are available as soon as you start your learning journey.
-They’ll guide you through your induction and enrolment which tells you everything you need to know about studying online, or through blended learning.
+Our student support team will be readily available to you as soon as you start your learning journey with us.
+They’ll guide you through your induction and enrolment, which tells you everything you need to know about studying through online or blended learning.

-As you progress, you will have a team of support staff giving you any guidance or help you might need.
-We have over 80 tutors and support staff helping students all over the world to achieve their ambitions.
+While you study, our dedicated student support team will be at your fingertips to give any guidance or help you might need.
+At Arden, we have over 80 tutors and support staff helping students from all over the world achieve their ambitions.

-As well as our student support services and advisors, your Arden University tutors are also there to help you through your modules.
-Your tutor should be the first person you approach if you have any questions about your course or assignment.
-They will be posting thought-provoking discussions, engaging in forum conversations and hosting webinars to really help you understand your study materials.
+Your tutors are also there to help you progress successfully through your modules.
+Your tutor should be the first point of contact for any questions about your course or assignments.
+They’ll also be posting thought-provoking discussions, engaging in forum conversations, and hosting webinars to ensure that you fully understand your study materials.

-What do Arden University’s students say about the student support services?
+What do Arden students say about our student support services?

 Academic skills workshops and one-to-one support